Arbuz0/capstone-module3/README.md

 - Create a merged DataFrame
 by adding foreign keys from dimension tables to the original data.
 - Load the merged DataFrame into the fact table.

+&ast; Data was already cleaned during previous capstone project.
+So I skipped this step.